Campeche Tarpon Fishing - Mexico

 Boats: Tarpon Town Anglers has four 21 to 23-foot pangas with 60-90 HP Suzuki motors.
 All the pangas have a casting deck, two chairs, push poles, and more.
 You'll fish two anglers per guide and boat.

 Guides: The guide team includes four native fishermen with an outstanding ability to read the water and pole the boats.
-Some of them have fished the area for more than twenty years.
+Some of them have fished in the area for more than twenty years.
 They don’t speak much English but have worked hard to learn the basic fishing terms.
-Raul, the owner and head guide, is bilingual and helps with the communication between the guides and anglers.
+Raul, the owner and head guide, is bilingual and helps communicate between the guides and anglers.

 Brad Staples with Tarpon